Wilhelm Henie: Coach and manager for Sonja

 Henie was married to Selma Lochmann-Nielsen (1888–1961).
 They had two children, Leif and Sonja.
 Sonja started taking ballet lessons from she was five years old, and got her own skates when she was six.
 The family lived close to Frogner Stadion in Kristiania, and Sonja found her way to the ice, where she liked to play and experiment with the skates.
 When Sonja was only six years old, she was discovered by Hjørdis Olsen, a figure skater and coach for the skating club.

-When Henie learned to know that his daughter had extraordinary talent, he decided to give her the best possible training.
+When Henie learned that his daughter had extraordinary talent, he decided to give her the best possible training.
 He found professional coaches for her, and travelled to the best training sites in Europe.
 Among her early coaches were former Norwegian champion and professional coach Oscar Holthe, and Martin Stixrud (10 times national champion, and Olympic medalist in 1920).
 In addition to training sessions with professional coaches, Henie himself coached her daughter.
 In her book Mitt livs eventyr Sonja says she had "the world's best manager, promotor, coach, helper and father".
 Later he also and arranged for performances at sports meetings.
 Sonja performed during intermissions at the large skating competitions in Oslo in 1921, 1922 and 1923, which gave her experience in performing in front of a large public.

 Henie managed to get Sonja enrolled at the first Winter Olympics in Chamonix in 1924, and followed her to preparations in St. Moritz prior to the games.
 Sonja was then only eleven years old.
 Henie and his wife Selma also designed Sonja's skating costumes.
 Sonja became World Champion in figure skating first time in 1927, and from then on every year until 1936.
 She became Olympic Champion in 1928, and again in 1932 and in 1936.
 She was European champion in 1931, 1932, 1933, 1934, 1935 and 1936, and several times national champion.
 During this period Henie devoted much of his time and energy on his daughter's career.

 After three Olympic gold medals and ten World Championships, Sonja gave up her amateur status and headed for a film career in Hollywood.
 The family travelled to America in 1936, when Sonja was 25 years old.
 Henie hired the skating stadion "The Polar Palace" in Los Angeles for an ice show, arranged for promotion in newspapers, and invited important persons from Hollywood.
 Sonja signed a lucrative five years' contract with film maker Darryl F. Zanuck, and her first film, One In A Million was finished late 1936.
 Parallel to the film career, Sonja also performed in popular ice revues.